 Conditional formatting offers a wide range of possibilities for Excel users.
 Its first and foremost function is to direct attention to the most crucial data points.
-We can determine with rules what are the most important for us.
-These data points can be deadlines, excellent sales results, or maybe tasks carrying a high risk.
+Then, we can determine with rules what are the most important for us.
+These data points can be deadlines, excellent sales results, or tasks carrying a high risk.

 Fundamentals of Conditional Formatting

-Predefined Conditions (built-in presets): This option can be interesting for beginner users.
-In Excel, there is a large number of built-in rules and conditions available.
-When making the tutorial, we have also thought about users with different capabilities.
+Predefined Conditions (built-in presets): This option can interest beginners.
+In Excel, there are many built-in rules and conditions available.
+We have also thought about users with different capabilities when making the tutorial.
 We will learn about this subject from a detailed guide.

-User-defined Conditions: There are often situations when the default settings are not suitable for the given task.
+User-defined Conditions: There are often situations when the default settings are unsuitable for the given task.
 No problem, let’s make our own rules.
 Use the Excel formulas so we can reach the required results.
-We have to note that we can use all of the formulas of Excel to create the rules.
+We have to note that we can use all of the formulas in Excel to create the rules.

-Multiple Conditions: We can apply multiple rules for one cell or even a range at once.
-If there are more rules active at the same time, which one will prevail?
-We will talk about this in detail in the chapter “rule hierarchy and precedence.”
-Note: We recommend this procedure to advanced users.
+Multiple Conditions: We can simultaneously apply multiple rules for one cell or range.
+If there are more rules active simultaneously, which one will prevail?
+We will discuss this in detail in the chapter “rule hierarchy and Precedence.”

 Highlight Cells using rules (if the quantity is greater than 200)

-To highlight patterns and trends with conditional formatting, click Highlight Cells Rules functions.
-It will be very easy to identify the cells that meet your criteria.
+Click the Highlight Cells Rules functions to highlight patterns and trends with conditional formatting.
+It will be straightforward to identify the cells that meet your criteria.
 This is a basic color formatting method for cells and ranges.

-In the Home tab of the ribbon, click Conditional Formatting then click Highlight Cell Rules.
-Select ‘Greater than’.
+In the Home tab of the ribbon, click Conditional Formatting, then click Highlight Cell Rules.
+Finally, select ‘Greater than’.

-Now, a popup window will appear.
+Now, a dialog box will appear.
 Enter 200 In the left box.
 So, if you enter 200, something will happen when the value is greater than 200.
 But what will happen?
 You will define the trigger in the right box.

 Explanation: Triggers can be defined in the range with which the event is associated.
-Just forget the standard option and select a light red fill from the drop-down list.
+Remember the standard option and select a light red fill from the drop-down list.
 If you click OK now, all the cells that are above 200 will be formatted based on the given rule.

 Highlight cells that contain text

-If you are looking for all the M types converters in column G, then you do not have to scan the screen for hours and hours.
-You can let conditional formatting do all the dirty work and highlight the given criteria easily and automatically.
+If you are looking for all the M types of converters in column G, you do not have to scan the screen for hours and hours.
+Instead, you can let conditional formatting do all the dirty work and highlight the criteria easily and automatically.

 Select the range with text.
 In this example, you will select the range G2:G24, all our ‘Product Name.’

-Enter ‘M type’ in the text box.
-In this example, select yellow fill with dark yellow text using the drop-down menu then click OK.
+Enter “M type” in the text box.
+Next, select yellow fill color with dark yellow text using the drop-down menu, then click OK.

-Tip: You can also apply a custom format if the default style is not suitable for you.
-To create your own format, use the drop-down menu, and select the Custom format option.
+Tip: You can apply a custom format if the default style is unsuitable.
+Use the drop-down menu and select the Custom format option to create your format.
 You can create custom styles by changing the font, border, or fill types.
 Keep in mind the basics of conditional formatting!
 Further options are available if you can apply different rules.
-You can apply important highlight rules for your values too: Greater than…, Equal to…, or Between…

 Editing a conditional formatting rule

-This function can be accessed using the Home Tab and Conditional Formatting button.
+This function can be accessed using the Home Tab and the Conditional Formatting button.
 Then select Manage Rules from the drop-down list.
-By default, you’ll see a popup window:
+By default, you’ll see a dialog box:

-The “Show formatting rules for:” is set to “Current Selection” by default.
-Select the “This Worksheet” option from the drop-down list to display the conditional formatting rules you have applied to the actual Worksheet.
+By default, the “Show formatting rules for:” is set to “Current Selection”.
+Next, select the “This Worksheet” option from the drop-down list to display the conditional formatting rules you have applied to the actual Worksheet.

-Select the rule from the list that you want to modify.
-Click the rule you want to change to edit a rule.
-In this example, we would like to highlight the top 10 values in the Total value column.
+Use top-bottom rules and select the rule from the list you want to modify.
+Then, click the rule you want to change to edit a rule.
+In this example, we want to highlight the top 10 values in the Total value column.
 Currently, the top five are highlighted.

-Click the Top 5 row!
-The selected row will be highlighted in blue color.
+Click the Top 5 rows!
+Excel highlights the selected rows with blue.
 Then, click Edit Rule.
-A popup window opens where you can change the given conditions of the rule; type 10 in the number field.
-Finally, click, OK.
+A dialog box opens where you can change the given conditions of the rule; type 10 in the number field.
+Finally, click OK.

 We’ll get the Manage Rules box back.
 Click OK to save the changes.